Overview

 Native Rust plugins require building a custom Apollo Router binary that includes your

 plugin code.
-Before the development of the plugin, I needed to install npm and rustfmt.
-These tools are also included in a Dockerfile
+Before the development of the plugin, I needed to install protoc

 created to launch